Doubly transitive lines I: Higman pairs and roux: Introduction

 \section{Introduction}

 Given a sequence $\mathscr{L}$ of lines through the origin of $\mathbb{C}^d$, we consider all unitary operators that permute these lines, and we refer to such permutations as automorphisms of $\mathscr{L}$.
 We are interested in \textbf{doubly transitive lines}, that is, lines that enjoy a doubly transitive automorphism group.
-(Recall that a group action $G\leq\operatorname{Sym}(X)$ is doubly transitive if for every $x_1,x_2,y_1,y_2\in X$ with $x_1\neq x_2$ and $y_1\neq y_2$, there exists $g\in G$ such that $g\cdot x_1=y_1$ and $g\cdot x_2=y_2$.)
+(Recall that a permutation group $G\leq\operatorname{Sym}(X)$ is doubly transitive if for every $x_1,x_2,y_1,y_2\in X$ with $x_1\neq x_2$ and $y_1\neq y_2$, there exists $g\in G$ such that $g\cdot x_1=y_1$ and $g\cdot x_2=y_2$.)
 This paper is the first in a series that studies doubly transitive lines.
-One of the key observations in this paper is a surprising connection with a fundamental problem in discrete geometry.
+Our interest is driven by a surprising connection with a fundamental problem in discrete geometry.
 Consider the task of packing lines through the origin so that the minimum distance between any two is as large as possible.
 Given unit-norm representatives $\varphi_i\in\ell_i$ for $i\in[n]:=\{1,\ldots,n\}$ of lines $\mathscr{L}=\{\ell_i\}_{i\in[n]}$, then the \textbf{coherence} of the sequence $\Phi=\{\varphi_i\}_{i\in[n]}$ is defined by